ebzzry/ebzzry.github.io/en/fkd/nix.md

 The value for the `meta` attribute is another attribute set specification for other details regarding the package.
 The values specified here will help Nix programs classify the package, among other things.
 The `description` attribute is a short string describing the purpose of the package.
-The `longDescription` attribute is a longer, possibly multi-line string describe the package in more details.
+The `longDescription` attribute is a longer, possibly multi-line string to describe the package in more details.
 The `homepage` attribute is a URL to the WWW home of the package.
 You don’t need to quote it with single or double quotes explicitly—it does that internally.
 You still have to quote a URL if you use variable interpolation.
 The `maintainers` attribute is a list of the people handling that package.
-The `platforms` attribute is important; it categorizes a package properly—we don’t want to build a package on macOS that only runs on GNU/Linux.
+The `platforms` attribute is important: it categorizes a package properly—we don’t want to build a package on macOS that only runs on GNU/Linux.

-If a newer version of Hello comes out, say version 2.11, modify the appropriate attributes.
+If a newer version of *GNU Hello* comes out, say version 2.11, modify the appropriate attributes.
 But first, let’s create a separate branch for it:

     $ git checkout -b hello-2.11